 Color coding of METAR and TAF reports are now used throughout several Internet weather services, applications and products like maps.
 We also see them in mobile device apps too.
-A good example are Sky MET and the website SkyVector.
+Some good examples are the app 'SkyMET' and website 'SkyVector.com'.

 As not everyone might be in the know what these colors exactly mean, we created this page for you to learn about it or use it as a refresher.
 Keep in mind that color coding only refers to ceiling and visibility and not to high wind or gust situations.

 METAR and TAF use the following table as the basis for the color coding scheme in their visual products:

 |LIFR - Low Instrument Flight Rules||Magenta||below 500 feet||less than 1 nm|

 |IFR - Instrument Flight Rules||Red||500 to below 1000 feet||1 nm to 3 nm|

 |MVFR - Marginal Visual Flight Rules||Blue||1000 to below 3000 feet||3 nm to 5 nm|

 |VFR - Visual Flight Rules||Green||greater than 3000 feet||greater than 5 nm|

 In text: By definition, IFR is ceiling less than 1000 feet AGL and/or visibility less than 3 miles while LIFR is a sub-category of IFR.
 By definition, VFR is ceiling greater than or equal to 3000 feet AGL and visibility greater than or equal to 5 miles while MVFR is a sub-category of VFR.

 If we put this together and create a distance/height table with visibility and ceiling values we get the following result: